 Team Management

-My philosophy regarding management is that the team is the core component of all activities at work.
-The team is number 1 and I always consider the team's issues when making decisions.
+The team is the core of all work activities and is number one.
+I always consider the team's issues when making decisions.

 Mentoring & Development

 Mentoring and coaching my team is an essential part of the job.
-Through mentoring, I have improved team member development and growth with local and remote team members.
+Through mentoring, I have improved the development and growth of both local and remote team members.

 - Conduct weekly 1:1s with team members